helrond/songs/_posts/2024-05-28-hallucination.md

 Let’s make our intentions plain

-Looking for warmth and a place to hide
-a lizard in the light

 People say where there’s smoke there’s fire
 But you can smell the smoke after the fire is gone

-Protect your reputation over your integrity

 … and the riderless horse